-- The value of necessary items of personal property, such as furniture, clothing, cars, wedding rings and other jewelry not held as an investment, and vehicles specially equipped for persons with disabilities; - The value of non-necessary items of personal property, such as recreational vehicles not needed for dayto-day transportation (e.g., campers, boats) and collectibles (e.g., coins/stamps); - Assets that are part of any business, trade, or farming operation in which any member of the household is actively engaged; - Distributions of principal for any trust outside the control of the household and distributions of income when used for medical/health care costs of a minor; - Distributions from a revocable trust under the control of the household ; - Assets that can only be used toward a specific expense and cannot be converted to cash (i.e. SNAP benefits); - The cash value of life insurance policies; - Value of any "baby bond" account created, authorized, or funded by Federal, State, or local government; - Interests in American Indian restricted land; - The value of tax advantaged health, medical savings or spending accounts, college savings plans, and Achieving a Better Life Expectance (ABLE) accounts; - Federal tax refunds or refundable tax credits for a period of 12 months after receipt; and - For income calculations, any assets on hand that will be used to reduce the amount of loan. - Retirement asset and income earned on retirement accounts, from interest, dividends, or capital gains when funds can only be accessed by retiring, terminating employment, loaning against the account, or withdrawing with penalties is never considered as repayment or annual income.
+- The value of necessary items of personal property, such as furniture, clothing, cars, wedding rings and other jewelry not held as an investment, and vehicles specially equipped for persons with disabilities; - Assets that are part of any business, trade, or farming operation in which any member of the household is actively engaged; - The value of an irrevocable trust fund, or the value of any trust over which no member of the household has control; - Assets that can only be used toward a specific expense and cannot be converted to cash (i.e. SNAP benefits); - The cash value of life insurance policies; - Interests in American Indian restricted land; - The value of tax advantaged health, medical savings or spending accounts, and college savings plans; and - For income calculations, any assets on hand that will be used to reduce the amount of loan. - Retirement asset and income earned on retirement accounts, from interest, dividends, or capital gains when funds can only be accessed by retiring, terminating employment, loaning against the account, or withdrawing with penalties is never considered as repayment or annual income.